 - possibly an increased risk of endometrial cancer

 For pregnant women, PCOS brings an increased risk of complications.
 This includes preeclampsia, a dangerous condition for both mother and baby-to-be.
-There is no treatment for preeclampsia.
-If you develop it during your pregnancy, you will have to be monitored extremely closely.
+The recommended treatment to resolve symptoms is delivery of the baby and placenta.
+Your doctor will discuss the risks and benefits regarding timing of delivery based on the severity of your symptoms and your baby’s gestational age.
+If you develop preeclampsia during your pregnancy, you will have to be monitored extremely closely.
 Other concerns include pregnancy-induced hypertension (high blood pressure) and gestational diabetes.

 Having gestational diabetes could lead to you having a larger-than-average baby.
 This could lead to problems during delivery.
 For example, larger babies are more at risk for shoulder dystocia (when the baby's shoulder gets stuck during labor).